nextras/orm/docs/config-nette.md

 	model: MyApp\Model
 ```

-The key `model` accepts a class name of your project's model.
-Access your repositories via magic getter or let them wire by DIC:
+The key `model` accepts the class name of your project's model.
+Access your repositories via magic getter or let them be wired by DIC:

 ```php
 $orm = $dic->getByType(Model::class); // or auto-wire